- 1 Here In this article, you will learn related to Pomegranate Farming.

 3) Pruning: – Remove ground suckers, water shoots, cross branches, dead and infected twigs by giving a shape to the plant.
 The removal of old spurs will enhance the growth of the new Spurs.

-4) Intercropping: – Intercropping increase your profit with an additional yield.
+4) Intercropping: – Intercropping increases your profit with an additional yield.

 5) Regulation of bearing: – keep appropriate numbers of flowers on each plant so that the give fruits from the best quality.